inferno-framework/inferno-framework.github.io/_news/2024-12-execute-cli.md

 layout: news
 title: Continuous Integration and Deployment in Inferno
 section: news
-date: 2024-11-11
+date: 2024-12-05
 ---

-We are excited to announce our initial release of the `inferno execute` CLI, which lets you run Test Kits in the shell and enables running Inferno in CI/CD pipelines.
+We are excited to announce the release of an `inferno execute` CLI, which lets you run Test Kits in the shell and enables running Inferno in CI/CD pipelines.

 <!-- break -->